jsdom/webidl2js/README.md

 If either hook is omitted, then the code will not be replaced, i.e. the default is equivalent to `(code) => code`.

-Both hooks also some utility methods that are are accessible via `this`:
+Both hooks also have some utility methods that are accessible via `this`:

 - `addImport(relPath, importedIdentifier)` utility to require external modules from the generated interface.
 This method accepts 2 parameters: `relPath` the relative path from the generated interface file and `importedIdentifier` the identifier to import.
 This method returns the local identifier from the imported path.

+The following variables are available in the scope of the replacement code:

+- `globalObject` (object) is the global object associated with the interface

+- `interfaceName` (string) is the name of the interface

 An example of code that uses these hooks is as follows: